StuntsPT/Structure_threader/docs/index.md

 ## A word of caution

-*structure_threader* can be quite useful in automating and speeding up your analyses, however, in order to use it effectively you **really** should learn and understand how the wrapped programs work.
+*Structure_threader* can be quite useful in automating and speeding up your analyses, however, in order to use it effectively you **really** should learn and understand how the wrapped programs work.
 It is **highly** recommended that you first learn to use the wrapped programs in their default implementations.
 And by "learning", we don't just mean "I know how to make it run.", but rather "I understand what each of the chosen parameters does, and why I selected each of them.".
+The paper [An overview of STRUCTURE: applications, parameter settings, and supporting software](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3665925/) is an excellent guide for understanding the parameterization of *STRUCTURE*.
+We do not know of a good "tutorial" for learning about *fastStructure*, and as such, the [original research paper](http://www.genetics.org/content/197/2/573) (paywalled), albeit a bit dense, is still the best place to learn about it.
-The [documentation for *MavericK*](http://www.bobverity.com/home/maverick/additional-files/), for instance, is quite comprehensive and is a good starting point to learn about MCMC chain mixing.
+The [documentation for *MavericK*](http://www.bobverity.com/home/maverick/additional-files/), for instance, is quite comprehensive and a great resource to learn to use *MavericK* and consequently about the importance of proper MCMC chain mixing.

 ## Other works